jrex003/status-api/README.md

 ### GET /top_processes
 This endpoint returns the top N processes sorted by either CPU or memory usage.

 Parameters:
 - limit: Number of processes to return (default: 10, max: 100)
 - sort_by: Sorting criteria ("cpu" or "memory", default: "cpu")

-If no parameters are provided, the default values will be used.
 ```json
 {
   "data": {